k2589/diligent-hickory-33f37/privacy-policy.md

 Request that a business that collects a consumer's personal data disclose the categories and specific pieces of personal data that a business has collected about consumers.

-Request that a business delete any personal data about the consumer that a business has collected.
+Request that a business deletes any personal data about the consumer that a business has collected.

 Request that a business that sells a consumer's personal data, not sell the consumer's personal data.